Katakura Family Mausoleum

 summary

-Shiroishi City is famous for Shiroishi Washi, Shiroishi Onmen, Yajiro Kokeshi dolls, and recently Zao Fox Village, but it is still a castle town.
-There are also many historical sites that testify to its long history.
-Although it was in the form of an interview, it was very moving to be able to follow in the footsteps of Kagetsuna Katakura, who I have a personal fondness for.
+Shiroishi City is famous for Shiroishi washi paper, Shiroishi onmen noodles, Yajiro Kokeshi dolls, and more recently Zao Fox Village, but it is also a castle town, as you would expect.
+There are also many historical sites that attest to its long history.
+Although it was just for research, I was deeply moved to be able to follow in the footsteps of Katakura Kagetsuna, who I have a personal attachment to

-By the way, Shiroishi also has several historical sites related to Yukimura Sanada, who had a strange connection with the Katakura family, and his descendants.
+By the way, Shiraishi is also home to several historical sites related to Sanada Yukimura and his descendants, who had a strange connection with the Katakura family

-Those are summarized in a separate article, so if you are interested, please take a look.
+I have summarized this in a separate article, so if you are interested, please take a look

 Other articles